Author guidelines

 Supplementary material

-Supplementary material such as applications, images and sound clips, can be published with your article to enhance it.
-Submitted supplementary items are published exactly as they are received (Excel or PowerPoint files will appear as such online).
+Supplementary material, such as applications, images, and sound clips, can be published with your article to enhance it.
+Submitted supplementary items are published exactly as they are received (Excel or PowerPoint files will appear in their original format online).
 Please submit your material together with the article and supply a concise, descriptive caption for each supplementary file.
 If you wish to make changes to supplementary material before the article is formally published, please make sure to provide an updated file.
 Do not annotate any corrections on a previous version.
-Please switch off the 'Track Changes' option in Microsoft Office files as these will appear in the published version.
+Please disable the 'Track Changes' option in Microsoft Office files, as these will be visible in the published version.

 Research data